After your degree

 A Bachelor of Fine Arts degree takes a minimum of three or four years (90 – 120 credits) of full-time study, depending on your academic background.

-*After the successful completion of 60 credits in the Major in Art Education – Visual Arts program, if in-school art teaching interests you, then you may apply to transfer to the Specialization in Art Education – Visual Arts program.
+*Admission is to the major.
+After the completion of 60 credits in the Major in Art Education – Visual Arts program, if in-school art teaching interests you, then you may apply to transfer to the Specialization in Art Education – Visual Arts program.

-As a graduate of the specialization program, you are eligible for teacher’s certification from the Ministère de l’Education, du Loisir et du Sport (MELS).
+As a graduate of the specialization program, you are eligible for teacher’s certification from the Ministère de l'Enseignement supérieur (MES).
 However, you must satisfy the English language proficiency requirements of the program to be recommended to the Quebec Teachers Certification Service for a Quebec permanent teaching diploma.

 A solid combination of art education and art practice will open up many careers paths for you, including: